 The Department of Obstetrics Gynecology and Reproductive Sciences reserves Friday morning for protected didactic time.
-Grand rounds are held at 8:00 a.m., and the fellows are expected to both attend and present at these conferences.
-A 9:00 a.m. didactic session is held, which consists of resident presentations of complex cases seen over the previous week.
+Grand rounds are held at 0800H, and the fellows are expected to both attend and present at these conferences.
+A 1000H obstetric-specific didactic session is held several times a month consisting of resident presentations of cases seen over the previous week.
 Once a month, this time period is devoted to a departmental journal club.
-The fellows participate in the discussion of each case and may include teaching points as well as critical evaluation of the case or topic of the resident’s presentation.
+The fellows participate as faculty in the discussion of each case or article and may provide teaching points as well as critical evaluation of the case or topic of the resident’s presentation.

-The next didactic session is a joint Neonatal Maternal-Fetal Medicine conference held each Monday at 4:00 p.m., during which time cases of mutual interest are presented and discussed with our neonatology colleagues.
-This session is attended by the MFM and neonatology faculty, fellows, and on-service residents, allowing the MFM fellow to be exposed to many more cases than they can feasibly see.
-Maternal Fetal Medicine fellows and Neonatology fellows also present formal lectures alternately on topics of mutual interest on a monthly basis.
-As noted in section VII.I, once a month this conference is dedicated to clinical pathological conference format with strong input from pathology, imaging and pediatric surgery services.
+A joint Neonatal Maternal-Fetal Medicine conference is held each Monday at 1600H, during which time cases of mutual interest are presented and discussed with our neonatology colleagues.
+This session is attended by the MFM and neonatology faculty, fellows and on-service residents, allowing the MFM fellow to be exposed to many more cases than they can feasibly see.
+Maternal-Fetal Medicine fellows and Neonatology fellows also present formal lectures or journal club in turn on topics of mutual interest on a twice-monthly basis.
+Once a month this conference is dedicated to a clinical pathological conference format with strong input from pathology, imaging and pediatric surgery services.
 The fellows are participants in these conferences, presenting clinical review and correlation for each case presented.

-Thursday mornings at 7:30 a.m. are devoted, for the first three weeks of the month, to research seminars during which fellows and MFM faculty members engage in an in-depth discussion of ongoing scientific research.
+Thursday mornings at 0730 are devoted to research seminars, during which fellows and MFM faculty members engage in an in-depth discussion of ongoing division research.
 The progress of each fellow's research is reviewed.
 These sessions are also utilized to instruct and develop the fellows in scientific writing, thesis preparation and presentation.
 The fellows present their abstracts, posters oral presentation and research papers in this forum as well.
 The final Thursday of each month is devoted to a fellow-specific didactic seminar in the area of research design, execution, analysis, scientific writing and presentation.